 Suing Insurers for Wrongful Denial of Claims in Louisiana

-Because insurance practices are highly regulated and bad faith practices are illegal, people who have been subjected to bad faith insurance practices could be entitled to the fullest payout under their policy, along with additional penalties.
+Because insurance practices are highly regulated and bad faith practices are illegal, people who have been subjected to mistreatment may be entitled to the fullest payout under their policy, along with additional penalties.
 When it occurs, claimants should get the help of an experienced bad faith insurance attorney in Louisiana.
 At Arnold & Itkin, our attorneys have the experience required to fight large insurance companies who are acting in bad faith.
-Our firm has won billions in verdicts and settlements holding insurers accountable on behalf of our clients.
+Our firm has won billions in verdicts and settlements, holding insurers accountable on behalf of our clients.
 Call us today to find out how much your case is worth and what you can do about it.

 When Are Insurance Companies Practicing Bad Faith?

 A person may file a lawsuit against an insurance company that has failed to honor their policy by engaging in practices designed to minimize their claim.
 These practices include failing to fully investigate a claim, refusing to honor a claim after a claimant has provided sufficient evidence of cause, or employing practices that delay claims for unreasonable periods.